Western Sulphur, Larva - Colias occidentalis pseudochristina

 Coordinates North 40.09.85, West 111.11.517

 Oviposited June 25-27, 2008 some on lathyrus lanswardi but mainly Astragalus cicer.
 Eclosed in three to four days and were set on Astragalus cicer to feed.
 Although they were kept in light 24x7, they all hibernated as third instar.
-They were put in a refrigerator July 23, 2008 at about 40 degrees and after a couple of months were transferred to a refrigerator with freezing temperatures.
-On May 8, 2009 they were taken out and placed on Astragalus cicer where they began feeding again.
+They were put in a refrigerator July 23, 2008 at about 40 degrees and after a couple of months were transferred to a refrigerator at 32 F..
+On May 8, 2009 the third instars were taken out and placed on Astragalus cicer where they began feeding again.
 May 14th they molted to fourth instar.
 On May 18, 2009 they molted to fifth instar.

 Larva